 In San Rafael, in southern Mendoza, one finds more classical Chardonnays with profiles of ripe fruit, greater volume in the mouth and elegance such as those made by Bodega Bianchi.

-In northern Argentina, which has historically been associated with Torrontés, one finds more novel versions of Chardonnay made by Bodega El Porvenir and Finca Alto Los Cuises who are exploring the grape’s many different possibilities.
+One can find more novel versions of Chardonnay in Argentina in its northern region, which has historically been associated with Torrontés.
+Right now, Bodega El Porvenir and Finca Alto Los Cuises are the most prominent names exploring the grape’s many different possibilities.

 Meanwhile, the Costa y Pampa project in Chapadmalal is introducing ocean-influenced wines to Argentina including a vibrant Chardonnay with subtle citrus notes and lower alcohol content.